microsoft/2019-ignite-circuit-playground/README.md

 * [Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
   * This will be automatically installed with Device Simulator Express

-The following Python depenencies will be installed by the Device Simulator Express extension on first use by clicking yes when prompted or install manually by typing the commands in a console:
+The following Python dependencies will be installed by the Device Simulator Express extension on first use by clicking yes when prompted.
+Alternatively, install manually by typing the following commands in a console:
 * **Playsound**: `pip install playsound`
 * **Python-Socketio**: `pip install python-socketio`
-* **Reuqests**: `pip install requests`
+* **Requests**: `pip install requests`
 * **Application Insights**: `pip install applicationinsights`

 If using Windows, install this additional Python dependency.
-It will not automatically install with the extension:
+It will not automatically install with the extension.
-Type the following commands in a console:
+Type the following command in a console:
 * **Pywin 32**: `pip install pywin32`

 ## Setup and running the sample